jwr-git/pwcoco/README.md

 - `--maf` - filters SNPs from the reference dataset according to this threshold, default is 0.1.
 - `--freq_threshold` - SNPs in the phenotype datasets which differ by more than this amount in the reference dataset will be excluded, default is 0.2.
 - `--init_h4` - PWCoCo will run an initial colocalisation on the unconditioned dataset.
 If the H4 for this analysis reaches this threshold, the program will terminate early.
 Default is 80 (i.e. 80%).
 Set to 0 if you would like the program to always continue regardless of the initial colocalisation result.
-- `--out_cond` - true/false: would you like for the conditioned data to be saved as text files as well?
+- `--out_cond` - would you like for the conditioned data to be saved as text files as well?
+Just including this flag will work (no extra argument following this flag is necessary)

 ## Example
 Example files will be provided soon so that a full analysis can be run.
 Instead, here is an example command to run the analysis:

-`pwcoco --bfile "../../1kg_plink/chr5" --phen1_file "tgfbi/TGFBI_exposure.txt" --phen2_file "tgfbi/TGFBI_outcome.txt" --out "tgfbi/res" --chr 5 --maf 0.01 --out_cond 1`
+`pwcoco --bfile "../../1kg_plink/chr5" --phen1_file "tgfbi/TGFBI_exposure.txt" --phen2_file "tgfbi/TGFBI_outcome.txt" --out "tgfbi/res" --chr 5 --maf 0.01 --out_cond`

 ### Input File Formats
 The bfile, or reference files, must be in Plink format.
 This means a .bed, .bim and .fam file in the same directory with the same name.